(Get free painting tips and techniques sent straight to your inbox or on my social media.)

-Here are ten tips for painting landscapes from professional artist Barry John Raybould that will transform your work to a new and higher level.
+Here are my top ten tips for painting landscapes in oils, acrylics, or watercolor that will transform your work to a new and higher level.

 When painting landscapes, you can create emotion in your viewer by evoking a sense of the vastness and expanse of the landscape.
 Here is a key tip for how to do that.